utakatano/training-hubot-slack/README.md

 HUBOT_SLACK_TOKEN=$HUBOT_SLACK_TOKEN ./bin/hubot -a slack
 ```

-or run `npm start` as same command is written in package.json
+or you can run `npm start` as same command is written in package.json

 2. please type in the hubot DM or channel inviting the hubot.